satyamkurum/my-lora-gpt2-app/README.md

 # LoRA Fine-Tuned GPT : Quotes, Poems & Conversations Generator

-This project fine-tunes OpenAI’s GPT-2 using the [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) technique on a curated dataset of:
+This project fine-tunes OpenAI’s GPT-2 using the LoRA (Low-Rank Adaptation) technique on a curated dataset of:

 -  Human-like conversations (Ubuntu Dialogue Corpus)
 -  Motivational quotes
 -  English poems

-The final model is lightweight (~7MB adapter) and runs efficiently on CPUs/GPUs — deployable as a web app using [Gradio](https://gradio.app).
+The final model is lightweight (~7MB adapter) and runs efficiently on CPUs/GPUs.

 ---